When I'm with You (Sheriff song): Composition and inspiration

+Versions

+The version featured on the original Canadian release of the Sheriff album differs slightly from the version on later releases that went on to become a hit.
+In particular, the original version features an entirely different vocal take from Curci, and the drums begin approximately a measure earlier in the song (right as Curci begins singing "lost in love...", as opposed to right after he sings "...is what I feel" on the hit version).
+While the remaining instrumental backing appears to be the same, the mix is different on the original version, with the guitar or keyboards being more prominent at various points in the song.
+In addition, it is unclear if Curci holds the final note for the same record-breaking duration as he does on the hit version, since the final vocals are faded out significantly earlier in the original.

 Chart performance

 "When I'm with You" was originally released as the third single off Sheriff's debut album.
 The song reached number eight on the RPM chart in the band's native Canada, where it was their biggest hit.
 In the US, it entered the Billboard Hot 100 on 14 May 1983 and peaked at number 61 four weeks later.
 Sometime thereafter, disappointed and frustrated by their continued lack of international success, the band broke up.

 In November 1988, Brian Philips, Program Director at KDWB in Minneapolis–Saint Paul, and WKTI in Milwaukee began playing the song, and eventually other radio stations nationally followed suit.
 This encouraged Capitol Records to re-release the song as a single; the song re-entered the Billboard Hot 100 on 26 November 1988.
 On 4 February 1989, the song reached number one in the United States, making Sheriff the first Canadian band to do so since Bachman-Turner Overdrive reached number one in November 1974 with "You Ain't Seen Nothing Yet".
+The song only managed to hit number 112 for two weeks in February 1989 in the UK.

 By that time, former Sheriff members Lanni and bassist Wolf Hassell had formed a duo named Frozen Ghost, and declined to re-form the group.
 Sheriff's lead vocalist Freddy Curci and guitarist Steve DeMarchi, who had both been working as couriers in the interim, subsequently formed the band Alias and charted the following year with the number-two hit "More Than Words Can Say".